Zach-Kauffman/Engine/Documentation/Engine/INIParser.md

 **RESULT**:

-	A map has been written to a .ini file.
+	myCookies has been written to a .ini file and may be read using readMap()

 ###	 If you would like to **READ** a vector: